danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ### Conclusion

 As you can see nginx offers a variety of options for any backend caching strategy that you'd like to create.
-Most patterns are very simple, but some are complex.
-All in all, Nginx makes an caching strategy easier and I highly reccommend it.
+Most patterns are very simple and easy to implement.
+For free software you get some bang for your buck.
+As you can also see there are some options that are more complicated than others.

 Nginx OpenResty is a great technology, but it can also be a beast especially when you start customizing and adding logic via lua with OpenResty.
 I'm an OpenResty specialist.
-If you would love to help on your project if you are using OpenResty.
+If are working with OpenResty and would like help on your project.
 Drop me a line.
 Happy to help.